Military Law Issues

 Wills and Trusts

 Wills are a method to dictate the division of your property following your death, and are an important part of estate planning, but the will must be valid at your death.
-A will must be read to be determined if is is valid, as a will only speaks at the death of the signer (the testator) and has no effect until the testator is dead.
+A will must be read to be determined if is valid, as a will only speaks at the death of the signer (the testator) and has no effect until the testator is dead.
 If a will is not valid, then state intestate procedures may apply or the will may be determined to be only partially valid, and partial intestate procedures apply.
+In Michigan, intestate procedures are covered in MCL 700.2101-2114.
 If the will is valid then the will is entered into probate.
 Only an original will can be entered into probate.
 A copy cannot be entered into probate, as it is assumed that if the original cannot be found then the original was purposely destroyed by the testator.

 Wills should be stored in a readily accessible location where they can be easily retrieved upon death, such as a desk drawer.
-Do not place in a safety deposit box, as a safety deposit box is sealed upon the death of the holder and is not unsealed until too late for the will to be retrieved and read.
+Do not place in a safety deposit box, as a safety deposit box is sealed upon the death of the holder and is not unsealed until too late for the will to be retrieved and rea2d.
 Wills can be filed with the probate court, but then it is difficult to change or destroy the will if the testator changes his mind later.
 It is advised to file the will in a desk drawer in a sealed envelope clearly marked as a will.
+Do not give the will to another person to hold.

 Will Changes/ alterations: